Z-yq/TensorflowASR/README.md

 </p>

 ## What's New?

--   CTC\LAS\Transducer Structure and Loss complete
--   AM\LM Training script complete
--   AM\LM Test script complete
--   AM data augments
--   TFLite convert function `not test`
+-   Add DeepSpeech2
+-   Fix some bugs
+-   Convert to pb
+-   Support CTC structure to tflite

 ## Future
+-  To support tflite
 -  Fix bugs
 -  Add other models